ikrima/gamedevguide/contents/guides/ue4guide/wip/gameplay-programming/gameplay-ability-system/GAS Networking.md

   Once replication of the server created side effects is finished, the client can undo his locally predictive side effects.

 The main things FPredictionKey itself provides are:

-  -Unique ID and a system for having dependant chains of Prediction Keys ("Current" and "Base" integers) -A special implementation of ::NetSerialize *** which only serializes the prediction key to the predicting client ***
+- Unique ID and a system for having dependant chains of Prediction Keys ("Current" and "Base" integers)
-    -This is important as it allows us to serialize prediction keys in replicated state, knowing that only clients that gave the server the prediction key will actually see them!
+- A special implementation of ::NetSerialize *** which only serializes the prediction key to the predicting client *** -This is important as it allows us to serialize prediction keys in replicated state, knowing that only clients that gave the server the prediction key will actually see them!

 # BBR Specific

 For rollback/rollforth:

-- C:\ikrima\src\knl\Bebylon\UnrealEngine\Engine\Source\Runtime\MovieScene\Public\MovieSceneTimeController.h
+- C:\\ikrima\\src\\knl\\Bebylon\\UnrealEngine\\Engine\\Source\\Runtime\\MovieScene\\Public\\MovieSceneTimeController.h

 - TSharedPtr<FMovieSceneTimeController> TimeController; on level sequence

 - UTimecodeProvider

 - FMovieSceneTimeController

 - PlaybackSettings.TimeController,

 - FMovieSceneTimeController,

 - FMovieSceneTimeController_AudioClock

 - FMovieSceneTimeController_PlatformClock

 - FMovieSceneTimeController_Tick

 - FMovieSceneTimeController_FrameStep

 - UAutomatedLevelSequenceCapture::FMovieSceneTimeController_FrameStep

 - class TIMEMANAGEMENT_API UFixedFrameRateCustomTimeStep : public UEngineCustomTimeStep